Hardmath123/hardmath123.github.io/content/scratch-splice.md

 size.

 It's easy to store an integer (within limits) or a boolean value in memory, because it takes up just one cell of memory.
-But anything larger--a string, a list, an image, or a sprite--takes up multiple cells, and so you need a scheme by which those cells are allocated in an organized way.
+But anything larger---a string, a list, an image, or a sprite---takes up multiple cells, and so you need a scheme by which those cells are allocated in an organized way.

 In low-level programming languages like C, you have the `malloc` function that